Labour voucher: History

-Although he disagreed with the manner in which they were implemented by Owen, they were later advocated by Karl Marx as a way of dealing with immediate and temporary shortages upon the establishment of socialism.
+However, they were later advocated by Karl Marx, despite disagreeing with the manner in which they were implemented by Owen, as a way of dealing with immediate and temporary shortages upon the establishment of socialism.
 Marx explained that this would be necessary since socialism emerges from capitalism and would be "stamped with its birthmarks".
 In Marx's proposal, an early socialist society would reward its citizens according to the amount of labour they contribute to society.
 In the Critique of the Gotha Programme, Marx said:

 [T]he individual producer receives back from society—after the deductions have been made—exactly what he gives to it.
 What he has given to it is his individual quantum of labour.
 For example, the social working day consists of the sum of the individual hours of work; the individual labour time of the individual producer is the part of the social working day contributed by him, his share in it.
 He receives a certificate from society that he has furnished such-and-such an amount of labour (after deducting his labour for the common funds); and with this certificate, he draws from the social stock of means of consumption as much as the same amount of labour cost.
 The same amount of labor which he has given to society in one form, he receives back in another.